mozilla/glean/docs/user/user/pings/baseline.md

 This ping is intended to provide metrics that are managed by the Glean SDK itself, and not explicitly set by the application or included in the application's `metrics.yaml` file.

+{{#include ../../../shared/blockquote-warning.html}}

+##### This ping is not available in Python and Glean.js

-> **Note:** As the `baseline` ping was specifically designed for mobile operating systems, it is not sent when using the Glean Python bindings.
+> As the `baseline` ping was specifically designed for mobile operating systems, it is not sent when using the Glean Python bindings.

 ## Scheduling